Exponential periods and o-minimality: Introduction

 where $G \subset \C^n$ is a pseudo-oriented (not necessarily compact) closed $(k \cap \R)$-semi-algebraic subset, $\omega$ is a rational algebraic differential form on $\A^n_k$ that is regular on $G$ and $f$ is a rational function on $\A^n_k$ such that $f$ is regular and proper on $G$ and, moreover, $f(G)$ is contained in a strip

-\end{defn} A pseudo-orientation on $G$ is the choice of an orientation on a $(k\cap\R)$-semi-algebraic open subset whose complement has positive codimension (and hence measure~$0$), see \cref{orientation}.
+for some real numbers $r, s$. \end{defn} A pseudo-orientation on $G$ is the choice of an orientation on a $(k\cap\R)$-semi-algebraic open subset whose complement has positive codimension (and hence measure~$0$), see \cref{orientation}.

 We check that these integrals converge absolutely.
-In the case $f = 0$, we recover the notion of an (ordinary) naive period as introduced by Friedrich in \cite{Fr}, see \cite[Definition~12.1.1]{period-buch}.
+In the case $f = 0$, we recover the notion of an (ordinary) naive period as introduced by Friedrich in \cite{Fr}, see \cite[Definition~12.1.1]{period-buch}\footnote{Unfortunately, the definition is misstated in loc. cit.
+See the erratum at \url{http://home.mathematik.uni-freiburg.de/arithgeom/preprints/buch-errata/buch.html}.}.
 The definition of a naive exponential period is not identical to the definition given by Kontsevich--Zagier in~\cite[\S4.3]{kontsevich_zagier}.
 See \cref{contrast_with_KZ} for more details about the difference.